 and various Forum

-If you're a practitioner who wants to integrate healing work
+Forum.
+If you're a practitioner with a desire to integrate healing

 me.
 The following forum letter should provide further insight about